fdsprod/Jabbers-Ironman-Roguelite/README.md

 **Twitch**: https://www.twitch.tv/jabbers_
 **Github**: https://github.com/jeffboulanger/Jabbers-Ironman-Roguelite

+**DEFINITION 'ROGUELIKE'**
+A subgenre of roguelikes that has most of the game design philosophies of roguelikes but also has at least one progression element that persists after failure

 **DESCRIPTION**

     This S.T.A.L.K.E.R Anomaly mod gives the player a more progressive approach to Ironman playthrough by allowing certain